...

 Acute inflammation is one thing, but chronic inflammation is different.
 Acute inflammation typically persists for a few days, whereas chronic inflammation can run from several months to years, depending on the body’s ability to respond to harmful pathogens.
 However, there are ways to deal with painful inflammation while giving the body time to heal.

-Foods and Supplements to Combat Inflammation
+Foods and Anti-Inflammatory supplements To Combat Inflammation

 Turmeric

-Turmeric is renowned for its anti-inflammatory properties, thanks to a compound called curcumin.
+Turmeric is renowned for its anti-inflammatory properties thanks to a compound called curcumin.
 Turmeric can help reduce inflammation and swelling around injuries.
 It can help alleviate osteoarthritis and rheumatoid arthritis symptoms and relieve inflammation caused by diabetes, heart disease, and bowel problems.

 Omega-3 Fatty Acids